SU-SWS/decanter/UPGRADE.md

 While the CSS Grid system is entirely new (and comes with new functions and mixins), the Flexbox system is an updated version of the previously used system.
-Therefore, only the Flexbox system requires an upgrade from the pervious version.
+Therefore, only the Flexbox system requires an upgrade from the previous version.
 You are encouraged to explore the CSS Grid system for enhancement and usability in your project.